-In total, samples from 14,218 individual cervids were analysed in 2023 (Table 1), of which one wild moose tested positive for PrPsc.
-This animal shared diagnostic characteristics previously described for Nordic moose [14,15], with diagnostic detectable prions only in the brain tissue.
+In total, samples from 10,932 individual cervids were analysed in 2024 (Table 1), of which two wild moose tested positive for PrP^{Sc}.
+These animals shared diagnostic characteristics previously described for Nordic moose [14,15], with detectable prions only in the brain tissue.

-Semi-domesticated reindeer (5,571) contributed with about 39% of the total of analysed cervids.
-Moose samples counted 2,026 and red deer 2,221, being the two larger subgroups beside slaughtered semi-domesticated reindeer.
-The number of tested roe deer, fallow deer and wild reindeer, was 2,124, 5 and 2,176, respectively.
-Amongst the total number were 95 animals of unknown species.
-In addition, 22 muskoxen were tested and found negative.
+Semi-domesticated reindeer (3,502) contributed with about 32% of the total of analysed cervids.
+Moose samples counted 1,727 and red deer 1,917, being the two larger subgroups beside slaughtered semi-domesticated reindeer.
+The number of tested roe deer, fallow deer and wild reindeer, was 1,702, 27 and 2,003, respectively.
+In addition, there were 54 animals, whose species were not registered, and 6 muskoxen that were tested and found to be negative.

-A total of 73% of the animals were tested by analysing both lymphoid tissue and brain.
-From the remaining animals only brain or lymphoid tissue had been received and from 26% of the animals only material from brain were tested and from less than 0.5% of the animals only material from lymphoid tissue were tested.
-Table 3 and Figures 2-9 give the numbers, species and geographical distribution of cervids tested for CWD in 2023.
+A total of 71% of the animals were tested by analysing both lymphoid tissue and brain tissue.
+From the remaining animals only brain or lymphoid tissue was received.
+From 29% of the animals, only brain tissue were tested, and only lymphoid tissue were tested from 0.5% of the animals.
+Table 3 and Figures 2-9 give the numbers, species and geographical distribution of cervids tested for CWD in 2024.